 In addition to the regular requirements of the Ph.D.
 Program in Biology, all EEB students shall meet the following requirements.

-Students are required to take one course from each of the following four areas.
-Courses can be chosen from those listed for each area.
-Substitution of any other course requires advanced permission of the EEB Advisory chair or the Chair’s designee.
+In their first year, students are required to take one course from each of the following two areas.
+Substitution of any other course requires advanced permission of the EEB Advisory Committee Chair or the Chair’s designee.

 BIOL 76005 Population Ecology

 Evolution (3 credits each)

 In addition, first-year students must take one of the two indicated options for lecture and lab courses in Statistics:

 BIOL 78201 - (lecture and lab) - 6 credits

 Biol 78001 Mathematical Biology I (lecture, 3 credits)

 Biol 78002 Mathematical Biology II (lab, 3 credits)

 All students must take at least one additional graduate seminar course in year 1 or year 2 in the Program (For example: Seminar in Evolution BIOL 79001, Seminar in Ecology BIOL 79006, Seminar in Biomathematics BIOL 79008, Seminar in Systematics BIOL 79011, Seminar in Zoogeography BIOL 79012, Seminar in Animal Behavior BIOL 79022).
 These seminar courses are offered periodically by different campuses and will focus on critical evaluation of papers in the various areas.